surveyjs/survey-pdf/docs/Customization-ChangeFonts.md

 <a id="convert-ttf-to-base64"></a>
-## How to convert a ttf file to a base64 string?
+## How to convert a TTF file to a base64 string

-You can use any of the following online tools to convert a .ttf font to a base64 string.
+You can use the following online tools to convert a .ttf font file to a base64 string.

 * [jsPDF's Font Converter](https://rawgit.com/MrRio/jsPDF/master/fontconverter/fontconverter.html)
 A font converter developed by authors of the jsPDF library.
-Accepts a .ttf file and creates a .js file to store the font content as a base64 encoded string and additional jsPDF-specific code.
+Accepts a .ttf file and creates a .js file.
+The .js file contains font content as a base64 encoded string and additional jsPDF-specific code.
-To obtain a font's base64 representation, you just need to find and copy the value of the `font` variable (`var font = "..."`) in the downloaded .js file.
+To obtain a font's base64 representation, open the downloaded .js file and copy the value of the `font` variable (`var font = "..."`).

 * [GiftOfSpeed's File to Base64 Encoder](https://www.giftofspeed.com/base64-encoder/)
-A simplest way to encode web files to a base64 string.
+The simplest way to encode web files to a base64 string.
 Upload a .ttf file and copy the generated string.